 Deborah Ugoretz was born in Milwaukee, Wisconsin.
 She received her BS from the University of Wisconsin-Madison in Fine Art.
-She is recognized by the New Jersey State Council on the Arts as a master Cut -Paper artist.
-In 2017-19 she received a grant from the NJSCA- Folk-life Program to mentor an apprentice.
+In 2024 she became a NYFA/NYSCA Fellow in Folk Arts.
+She is recognized by the New Jersey State Council on the Arts as a master Cut-Paper artist.
+In 2017-19 she received a grant from the NJSCA Folk-Life Program to mentor an apprentice.
 For eight years, she was a co-coordinator of an Artist Beit Midrash- artists who study Jewish texts and create visual interpretations.

 For articles written about her practice, Please visit these links: